mbwong/mbwong.github.com/_posts/2013-01-21-how-to-pick-a-first-job.md

 During my senior year, I had a choice between three job offers: I could be a consultant at [APT][apt] (a big data software company), a consultant at [The Greatest Good][tgg] (a data consultancy started by Freakonomics author Steve Levitt), or a solutions architect at [Mixpanel][mxp] (a web analytics startup).
 While all three of my jobs belonged under the Big Data umbrella, the job descriptions, business models, and cultures of the companies were quite different.

-The main reason I chose APT was that I believed that I could learn the most there about Big Data technologies and analytical methods, as well as the Big Data ecosystem at large.
-These were the things that I was most interested in.
+I chose APT mainly because I thought I could learn the most there.
+I was interested in Big Data technologies and analytical methods, as well as the Big Data ecosystem at large.
 APT had the scale and a transparent culture that I would get to see what management consultants see, i.e. different industries, as well as a bit of what product managers see, i.e. the product cycle.
+I could try on different hats and learn what work I liked best.

 [apt]: http://predictivetechnologies.com
 [tgg]: http://greatestgood.com
 [mxp]: http://mixpanel.com

-Why did I want to go to a place where I could learn the most?
-First, because learning about new things is fun.
-It's also helpful for your future.
-Learning makes you more productive.
-This opens up new opportunities in the job market.
-Understanding the big picture also helps you understand how to develop a competitive advantage.

-Here are some components that I thought about:
+Here are some components of learning that I thought about:

 1. *Breadth of exposure*: One can learn a lot simply by working in an environment that allows one to see a lot of moving parts.
 For example, one might choose to work at a consulting firm to meet people from different parts of the corporate ladder in different industries.
 One might choose to work at a big software company to look at different kinds of code, understand the engineering processes, and see how different tools are used.
 One might become an assistant to a senator to learn about the legislative process.
 These high exposure jobs offers a big picture and will teach you to know whom to talk to regarding different issues.
 One walks away with a mental model of how things actually work.